mjec/hledger-lsp/README.md

 ### Inlay Hints Settings

-Configure which inline hints to display (all disabled by default):
+Configure which inline hints to display (running balances is disabled by default as it can make the file busy):

-- `inlayHints.showInferredAmounts` (boolean, default: false): Show calculated amounts for postings that omit explicit amounts
+- `inlayHints.showInferredAmounts` (boolean, default: true): Show calculated amounts for postings that omit explicit amounts
 - `inlayHints.showRunningBalances` (boolean, default: false): Display running balance after each posting
-- `inlayHints.showCostConversions` (boolean, default: false): Show total cost in target commodity for postings with @ or @@ notation
+- `inlayHints.showCostConversions` (boolean, default: true): Show total cost in target commodity for postings with @ or @@ notation

 ### Code Lens Settings

-Configure which code lenses to display (disabled by default):
+Configure which code lenses to display (disabled by default, largely a holding for future features):

 - `codeLens.showTransactionCounts` (boolean, default: false): Show transaction counts for each account on transaction headers

-**Note:** Running balances are now exclusively shown via inlay hints (`inlayHints.showRunningBalances`), which is a more natural place for position-sensitive information that appears inline with postings.

 ## Development